 No need to worry about letting people know that you’ve arrived safely on the Moon – you’ll be able to check in on Facebook and send a selfie from the lunar surface thanks to a new partnership between Berlin-based PTScientists and international (soon to be lunar) mobile communications operator Vodafone.

 Pioneering new-space company, PTScientists, is working with Vodafone to deliver the first mobile data (4G LTE) base-station to the lunar surface.
 Not only will this enable super-fast data access for those of you who make it to the Moon, but it will provide essential communications support their upcoming Mission to the Moon.

 Investing in vital infrastructure is always costly, and the additional hurdle of launching equipment into space only adds to the expense.
-But PTScientists have designed their lunar lander, ALINA, to double up as a communications base station in order to keep costs down.
+PTScientists have designed their lunar lander, ALINA, to double up as a communications base-station in order to keep costs down.

 In addition, using commercially available technology that’s already in a billion mobile devices on Earth, PTScientists are creating a network that will be accessible to future lunar explorers – and maybe even the first settlers on the Moon.

 PTScientists aim to be the first commercial company to land on the Moon and will be launching their mission next year.
 They are sending a pair of small, but sophisticated, rovers to explore the final landing site in the US Apollo programme.